oncomouse/dhsi-pandoc2018/Readme.md

 ## How Would I Use this to Write a Book?

 I'm glad you asked that!
-Though this is outside the scoop of this tutorial, I have created a GitHub repo for organizing and writing books using Pandoc Markdown.
+Though this is outside the scope of this tutorial, I have created a GitHub repo for organizing and writing books using Pandoc Markdown.
 The repo is at: [https://github.com/oncomouse/rake-and-pandoc](https://github.com/oncomouse/rake-and-pandoc)

 You will need to install the Ruby programming language and a few tools in order to get started.